silliman/BlockchainImmersion/Day2/1515_BlockchainExplorerLab.rst

 .. image:: images/explorer/5.2.png

-**3.** Now, let's try to make a bunch of transactions and see how they get observed in the Explorer UI.
+**3.** Now, let's try to make a bunch of transactions.
+You can do that by trading marbles very quickly in the UI.
+Once you do, observe the Explorer UI represent your transactions.

 .. image:: images/explorer/5.3.png